LeizianeTrevisanDardin/Leiziane-Portfolio/README.md

 # Windows-Xp-Retro-Website
-This is a nostalgia idea for my 2000's memories on what was having the dialed internet and tons of cool stuuf on my PC screen.
+This is a nostalgia idea for my 2000's memories on what was having the dialed internet and tons of cool stuff on my PC screen.

 <hr>